 Getting A Job in Cybersecurity

-A great position to have that offers faster than the average job growth for all occupations.
-More than 27% of cybersecurity jobs are available to job candidates with some college or associate degree.
-If you decide to complete an Associate Degree and continue to get a Bachelor’s, the outlook is even better, with employment expected to grow 35 percent within the next eight years.
-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Information Security Analysts, on the Internet (accessed September 16, 2022).
+It is a great position that offers faster-than-average job growth for all occupations.
+More than 27% of cybersecurity jobs are available to candidates with some college or associate degree.
+If you decide to complete an Associate Degree and continue to get a Bachelor's, the outlook is even better, with employment expected to grow 35 percent within the next eight years.
+Bureau of Labor Statistics, US Department of Labor, Occupational Outlook Handbook, Information Security Analysts, on the Internet (accessed May 6, 2023).

-Learn more about Associate Degree and Certifications in CIS at ECC!
+Learn more about the Cybersecurity department at ECC!

-Earning an AAS degree or certificate in a STEM field at Elgin Community College can set your career in motion.
+Earning an Associate Degree at Elgin Community College can set your career in motion.